dmlc/gluon-nlp/docs/examples/word_embedding/word_embedding.md

 ### Word Analogy

 We can also apply pre-trained word embeddings to the word analogy problem.
-For instance, "man : woman :: son : daughter" is an analogy.
+For example, "man : woman :: son : daughter" is an analogy.
+This sentence can also be read as "A man is to a woman as a son is to a daughter."

-The word analogy completion problem is defined as: for analogy 'a : b :: c : d', given teh first three words 'a', 'b', 'c', find 'd'.
+The word analogy completion problem is defined concretely as: for analogy 'a : b :: c : d', given the first three words 'a', 'b', 'c', find 'd'.
 The idea is to find the most similar word vector for vec('c') + (vec('b')-vec('a')).

 In this example,
-we will find words by analogy from the 400,000 indexed words in `vocab`.
+we will find words that are analogous from the 400,000 indexed words in `vocab`.

 ```{.python .input}
 def get_top_k_by_analogy(vocab, k, word1, word2, word3):